- What do I need in order to practice Thai Massage? (show answer ↓)

 - How often should I have a Thai Massage? (show answer ↓)

-There is no limit as to how often you can benefit from having a Thai massage – even daily would be wonderful.
-However, most people don’t have the time nor the resources to have a daily massage.
-Thus most of my regular clients come once a week, but there are others who come once a month or every other week.
-It really depends on your schedule, finances, needs, etc. If you have a problem that is being worked on via Thai Massage, than once a week would be ideal until the problem is resolved after which you can come after longer intervals of time.
+There is no limit as to how often you can benefit from having a Thai massage – even daily is wonderful.
+However, most people don’t have the time or resources to have daily massage.
+Thus, if you can come once a week that would be great.
+Otherwise, once every two weeks or once a month will be good.
+How often you come, really depends on your schedule, finances, needs, etc. If you have a problem that is being worked on through Thai Massage, then once a week would be ideal until the problem is resolved.

 - How long a session should I schedule? (show answer ↓)

 Sessions run from 1 to 2 hours long (in Thailand they are often 3 hours long!) so depending on your needs, time and finances you should schedule accordingly.
-The longer a session you book, the more the therapist can address during your session and the more your body/mind/spirit will be able slow down, relax and restore.
+The longer a session you book, the more the therapist can address during your session and the more your body/mind/spirit will be able to heal and renew.

 - What contraindications are there for Thai Massage? (show answer ↓)

 If one has an infectious skin disease, rash or open wound that area should not be touched.
 Certain techniques need to be avoided if one has a restriction or injury.
-Opening the wind (blood stops) can not be done for people who have high blood pressure or for pregnant women as it can dislodge blood clots.
+Opening the wind (blood stops) can not be done on people who have high blood pressure or for pregnant women.
 No massage should be done where there are any bruises, tumors, abdominal hernias or recent fractures.

 - How is Thai Massage different from Swedish massage? (show answer ↓)

-Thai Massage does not use oils whereas Swedish massage does.
+Thai Massage is a dry tissue modality (no oils) whereas Swedish massage uses oils.
 Thai Massage uses acupressure, stretching, traction, rocking and reflexology whereas Swedish massage uses long gliding strokes.
-Thai Massage works on the client in five positions of the body (supine, side lying, prone, inverted and seated) whereas in Swedish massage generally only two positions (supine and prone) are used.
-Thai Massage uses lots of stretching.
-Swedish massage has practically no stretching.
-Thai Massage is done fully clothed and is done on a mat.
-Swedish massage is done on bare skin and is done on a table.
-Thai massage sessions tend to be longer than Swedish massage sessions.
-Thai Massage comes out of a Buddhist culture.
-Swedish massage doesn’t come out of a particular religious affiliation.
+Thai Massage works on the client in five positions of the body (supine, side lying, prone, inverted and seated) whereas in Swedish massage only two positions are generally used: supine (face up) and prone (face down).
+Thai Massage uses lots of stretching in contrast with Swedish massage which has practically no stretching.
+Thai Massage is done fully clothed on a mat unlike Swedish massage which is done on bare skin on a table.
+Thai massage sessions tend to be longer than Swedish massage sessions with Thai sessions running between one to three hours and Swedish generally being an hour.
+Thai Massage comes out of a Buddhist religious and cultural background whereas Swedish massage doesn’t come out of a particular religious affiliation.
 Thai Massage has a system of sen (pathways).
-Swedish massage has no system of sen nor other pathways.
+Swedish massage has no energetic system and relies on western anatomy such as where the muscles and bones are located.

 - What should I wear for a Thai Massage?